lucasmezencio/resume/README.md

 ## Work Experience

+* **[Sorcova Health](https://sorcovahealth.com/)** *Senior Software Engineer - Backend Tech Lead* (__2024-10-03 to Present__)

+Working on the development of a platform to help patients with chronic mental health issues to manage their health and improve their quality of life.<br><br>I'm working on the development of the back-end system, which consists of a modular monolith.<br><br>Designing the system architecture, modeling the database, and implementing features while serving as a bridge between stakeholders and the engineering team.

+***Technical Environment*** TypeScript, React, NextJS, NestJS, Docker, PostgreSQL, Git, GitHub Actions, DevOps, OVH Cloud, DataDog

 * **[LastPass Portugal Lda.](https://lastpass.com/)** *Senior Software Engineer* (__2024-06-03 to Present__)

 Part of the team responsible for the SSO (Single Sign-on) and MFA (Multi-factor Authentication) API, creating and maintaining all the features for this section.<br><br>Participating in code-reviews within the team, and also across teams and departments to ensure a high quality of code and a consistent approach to development.<br><br>Architectural discussions and decisions (writing RFCs and ADRs), and also helping the team to adopt and maintain new technologies and best practices.